zekroTJA/shinpuru/README.md

 shinpuru also offers a web interface to view members profiles, reports, the guild mod log and also configure the guilds settings for shinpuru like mod log channel, voice log channel or join/leave messages and channels.

+> **ATTENTION:** This web interface should be considered as 'beta version' because it is in a very early release state.
+If you are running into bugs or if you have suggestions, please contribute them as issue or pull request.

 ![](https://i.zekro.de/chrome_2019-08-12_09-30-45.png)
 ![](https://i.zekro.de/chrome_2019-08-12_09-34-04.png)
 ![](https://i.zekro.de/chrome_2019-08-12_09-36-45.png)